jcjeffreys/vce-sofdev-guide/helloworld.md

 ❗️ _After you complete the above steps, you may need to click the assignment link again._

-[Accept your first assignment](https://classroom.github.com/a/87hG6vXR) to start the SofDev course. 🔰
+_Your teacher will provide you with a link to your first assignment._ 🔰